nhcarrigan/becca-docs/docs/setup-code.md

 This is required for the Analytics server.

-- `ANALYTICS_SECRET` (REQUIRED) - This is the secret to authenticate requests to the analytics API.
+- `ANALYTICS_SECRET` (OPTIONAL) - This is the secret to authenticate requests to the analytics API.
 For development, you can set this to any string you'd like.

+- `ANALYTICS_URL` (OPTIONAL) - The URL for the analytics server.
+Do not include a trailing slash.

+- `ANALYTICS_ENABLED` (OPTIONAL) - This tells Becca whether to send analytics data to the analytics server.
+This should be set to `true` for production, and `false` for development.

 These values are used for the top.gg vote tracking.